 The Montessori Classroom

 There are many different child care philosophies used across the numerous child care organization.
-We believe Montessori provides a alternative to traditional day care methods.
+We believe Montessori provides an alternative to traditional day care methods.

 The Montessori education philosophy was founded by Maria Montessori in 1907.
 She was a lifelong educator, philosopher, humanitarian and Italy’s first female physician.
 Montessori’s principles for early childhood include freedom, grace and courtesy, independence, order and respect, with the specially-prepared Montessori environment designed to provide the child with both a solid academic foundation and strong ‘character education.’